British Rail Class 701: Background

+In 2014, rail franchise operator South West Trains (SWT) ordered 30 Class 707 trains from Siemens Mobility, to allow some services to be extended to ten-cars and replace older rolling stock.
+A further order of trains was expected in future, to allow the suburban fleet to be replaced.

 In March 2017, South Western Railway (SWR) was awarded the South Western franchise with a commitment to introduce 750 new carriages.

 In June 2017, SWR awarded a contract to Bombardier Transportation for 90 Aventra DC EMUs, with 60 ten-car and 30 five-car trains to be introduced from mid 2019 at a cost of £895 million.
 There was an option to purchase a further five ten-car units if required by October 2020.
 The units are maintained at Wimbledon depot and the new Feltham depot.